-Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Form of Articles of Amendment and Restatement of Alpine Income Property Trust, Inc., to be in effect upon the completion of this offering 3.2 Form of Amended and Restated Bylaws of Alpine Income Property Trust, Inc., to be in effect upon the completion of this offering 4.1 Specimen Common Stock Certificate of Alpine Income Property Trust, Inc. 5.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding the validity of the securities being registered 8.1 Opinion of Vinson & Elkins L.L.P. regarding tax matters 10.1 Form of Amended and Restated Agreement of Limited Partnership of Alpine Income Property OP, LP, to be in effect upon the completion of this offering 10.2 Form of Management Agreement among Alpine Income Property Trust, Inc., Alpine Income Property OP, LP and Alpine Income Property Manager, LLC 10.3 Form of Stock Purchase Agreement between Alpine Income Property Trust, Inc. and Consolidated-Tomoka Land Co.
+Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Form of Articles of Amendment and Restatement of Alpine Income Property Trust, Inc., to be in effect upon the completion of this offering 3.2 Form of Amended and Restated Bylaws of Alpine Income Property Trust, Inc., to be in effect upon the completion of this offering 4.1 Specimen Common Stock Certificate of Alpine Income Property Trust, Inc. 5.1 Opinion of Pillsbury Winthrop Shaw Pittman LLP regarding the validity of the securities being registered 8.1 Opinion of Vinson & Elkins L.L.P. regarding tax matters 10.1 Form of First Amended and Restated Limited Partnership Agreement of Alpine Income Property OP, LP, to be in effect upon the completion of this offering 10.2 Form of Management Agreement among Alpine Income Property Trust, Inc., Alpine Income Property OP, LP and Alpine Income Property Manager, LLC 10.3 Form of Purchase Agreement between Alpine Income Property Trust, Inc. and Consolidated-Tomoka Land Co.
 10.4 Form of Registration Rights Agreement between Alpine Income Property Trust, Inc. and Consolidated-Tomoka Land Co.
 10.5 Form of Exclusivity and Right of First Offer Agreement between Alpine Income Property Trust, Inc. and Consolidated-Tomoka Land Co.
-10.6 Form of Membership Interest Purchase and Sale Agreement 10.7 Form of Contribution Agreement 10.8 Form of Purchase and Sale Agreement 10.9† Form of Alpine Income Property Trust, Inc. 2019 Individual Equity Incentive Plan 10.10† Form of Alpine Income Property Trust, Inc. 2019 Manager Equity Incentive Plan 10.11† Form of Non-Employee Director Restricted Stock Award Agreement under the Alpine Income Property Trust, Inc. 2019 Individual Equity Incentive Plan 10.12† Form of Indemnification Agreement 10.13 Form of Tax Protection Agreement among Alpine Income Property Trust, Inc., Alpine Income Property Trust OP, LP, Consolidated-Tomoka Land Co. and Indigo Group Ltd. 10.14 Form of Credit Agreement (for the revolving credit facility to be in effect upon the completion of this offering, the concurrent CTO private placement and the formation transactions) 21.1 List of Subsidiaries of Alpine Income Property Trust, Inc. 23.1 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibit 5.1) 23.2 Consent of Vinson & Elkins L.L.P. (included in Exhibit 8.1) 23.3 Consent of Grant Thornton LLP 23.4 Consent of Grant Thornton LLP 23.5 Consent of Grant Thornton LLP 23.6 Consent of Rosen Consulting Group
+10.6 Form of Contribution and Sale Agreement among Alpine Income Property Trust, Inc., Alpine Income Property Trust OP, LP, Consolidated-Tomoka Land Co. and the subsidiaries of Consolidated-Tomoka Land Co. named on the signature pages thereto 10.7 Form of Purchase and Sale Agreement among Alpine Income Property Trust, Inc., Consolidated-Tomoka Land Co. and the subsidiaries of Consolidated-Tomoka Land Co. named on the signature pages thereto 10.8† Form of Alpine Income Property Trust, Inc. 2019 Individual Equity Incentive Plan 10.9† Form of Alpine Income Property Trust, Inc. 2019 Manager Equity Incentive Plan 10.10† Form of Non-Employee Director Restricted Stock Award Agreement under the Alpine Income Property Trust, Inc. 2019 Individual Equity Incentive Plan 10.11† Form of Indemnification Agreement 10.12 Form of Tax Protection Agreement among Alpine Income Property Trust, Inc., Alpine Income Property Trust OP, LP, Consolidated-Tomoka Land Co. and Indigo Group Ltd. 10.13 Form of Credit Agreement (for the revolving credit facility to be in effect upon the completion of this offering, the concurrent CTO private placement and the formation transactions) 21.1 List of Subsidiaries of Alpine Income Property Trust, Inc. 23.1 Consent of Pillsbury Winthrop Shaw Pittman LLP (included in Exhibit 5.1)

-Exhibit Number Description 24.1 Power of Attorney (included on the signature page to this registration statement) 99.1 Consent of to be named as an Independent Director 99.2 Consent of to be named as an Independent Director 99.3 Consent of to be named as an Independent Director 99.4 Consent of to be named as an Independent Director
+Exhibit Number Description 23.2 Consent of Vinson & F lkins L.L.P. (included in Exhibit 8.1) 23.3 Consent of Grant Thor nton LLP 23.4 Consent of Grant Thor nton LLP 23.5 Consent of Rosen Con sulting Group 24.1 Power of Attorney (inc luded on the signature page to this registration statement) 99.1 Consent of to be named as an Independent Director 99.2 Consent of to be named as an Independent Director 99.3 Consent of to be named as an Independent Director 99.4 Consent of to be named as an Independent Director